SiliconLabsSoftware/docs-matter/sld253-matter-wifi/build-pi-env.md

 ### To start using the Raspberry Pi:

-1. Use this [reference](/matter/<docspace-docleaf-version>/matter-references) to find the IP address of your Raspberry Pi.
+1. Power-up the RPi4B.
+Once it is booted up, check the Raspberry Pi's IP address.
+Refer to [Finding Raspberry Pi IP address](/matter/<docspace-docleaf-version>/matter-references/find-raspi) in the References chapter to get the IP address or enter the Hostname directly in PuTTY.
 2. Once you find the IP address, launch Putty, select `Session`, enter the IP address of the Raspberry Pi, and click `Open`
 3. Enter the username and password given at the time of flashing and click